 The paper is weighed down with weights so it doesn't move and then I am ready to hand burnish every millimetre of it.

-I recently returned to the see what was left of the tree stump and found a piece of concrete.
-First thoughts had been that it was there to help in some way.
+I recently returned to see what was left of the tree stump and found a piece of stone.
 Talking to the ranger he told me that it is actually a stone grass roller which would have bene used up the bank from the tree to smooth the lawns of Ridley Hall.
 I wonder what the story is?

 Leave a comment